dataswift/open-source-developer-portal/app/legals/HATDeX-Terms-of-Service.md

 1. If HATDeX, its affiliates, suppliers and distributors or any of their employees, agents, or suppliers (the **"Indemnitees"**) face a legal claim by a third party arising out of your negligence, breach of Terms or any applicable law, breach of your agreement with your customers, you will bear the costs associated with the claim and any damages award, fine, or any other amount that is imposed on the Indemnitees in relation to the claim.
 2. The obligation under the previous paragraph includes claims arising out of the acts or omissions of your employees or agents, any other person that you authorised to access the Services, and any person who gains unauthorised access to the Services due to your failure to use reasonable security measures.
 3. HATDeX will choose legal counsel to defend the claim and will inform you on the choice.
-You agree to cooperate with HATDeX's in the defence of the claim.
+You agree to cooperate with HATDeX&#39;s in the defence of the claim.
 We may settle the claim only with your consent.
 However, you cannot unreasonably withhold, delay, condition or withdraw such consent.

 ## Governing Law